 Merisirri is a SCAMP class sailing dinghy, currently being built.

-SCAMP is known for its excellent stability and buoyancy.
+SCAMP is known for its excellent stability and buoyancy, compared to other sailing dinghies.
 The simple lug rig makes it possible to complete a launch in ten minutes, and recovering should be around as fast too.
 For a family sailor those are welcome characteristics, as well as the easy handleability for children too.
 The boat can be stored in a small garage and isn’t too heavy for a small family car to tow.

 |Build year||(being built)|